finch1/CSharp-Practice/Notes.md

 Guideline: Make sure to adhere to required concept

 ### ISP
 Clients should not be forced to depend on methods that they do not use.
-Many client spesific interfaces are better then one general purpose interface.
+Many client specific interfaces are better then one general purpose interface.

 ### DIP
 The most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.